Finext: The Successes and Challenges of a Self-Managing Company

 1. The lack of a common purpose

-Finext now employs over 100 consultants that work and organize themselves in 8 so-called 'niches'.
+Finext now employs over 100 consultants who work and organize themselves in 8 so-called 'niches'.
 Each 'niche' is an independent corporate and legal structure.
 All 'niches' work with an organic distribution of tasks and natural leadership.
 Within each 'niche' they decide about their own purpose.

 Historically, they were all bound by sharing their common enemy Ordina, "the parent company that was just taking their money".
-After the buy-out they shared a common purpose in paying off their 'liberation loan'.
-But now, with their loan being paid-off, their common purpose suddenly disappeared.
+After the buy-out, they shared a common purpose in paying off their 'liberation loan'.
+But now, with their loan being paid off, their common purpose suddenly disappeared.
 All the people we spoke to seem to struggle with the lack of a common purpose for the entire organization.
 "Is it really needed?", "Or can we just continue the way we do?".
 It was clear that this was an important topic at this stage of their existence.
 Time will tell whether they will focus on defining a common purpose and whether having one is really needed for their success.

 2. The difficulty of decision-making

-However, what happens as organizational wide decisions need to be made?
+However, what happens as organizational-wide decisions need to be made?
 We sense some irritation as the people start to talk about 'niche' transcending collaboration and decision-making.
-As you can expect the organizational wide decision-making based on consensus can turn out to be difficult and slow as it concerns over 100 people.
+As you can expect the organizational-wide decision-making based on consensus can turn out to be difficult and slow as it concerns over 100 people.
 Illustrative is Finext's search for a new accommodation.
 Their current manor house is beautiful and gracious but became too small over time.
 Now they are searching for a new office but struggle to satisfy everyone's wishes and demands.
 This keeps them from making a definite decision which makes the decision-making process unnecessarily long and frustrating.

 3. The burn-out danger